- TUG Vacuum Gauge

 TUG Vacuum Gauge

-Fitted with two Quick-Lock connectors, this vacuum gauge connects in line with the TUG External valve and Thin Air Press Bag.
+Fitted with two Quick-Lock connectors, this vacuum gauge connects in line with the TUG External valve assembly and Thin Air Press Bag fitted with elbow valve.

 The TUG Vacuum Gauge contains: